bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 Dealing with missing data is really a multi-phase process:
 1. Detecting missing values
+2. Classifying missing data
-2. Handling missing values
+3. Handling missing values

+If you want to skip this page:
+1. IBM has a great reference on their [SPSS overview on missing data analysis](https://www.ibm.com/support/knowledgecenter/en/SSLVMB_23.0.0/spss/mva/idh_miss.html) site
-If you want to skip this page, the [pandas cookbook](https://pandas.pydata.org/pandas-docs/stable/user_guide/cookbook.html#cookbook-missing-data) likely has everything you need to know
+- the [pandas cookbook](https://pandas.pydata.org/pandas-docs/stable/user_guide/cookbook.html#cookbook-missing-data) likely has everything you need to know

 <details> <summary>1.
 Detecting missing values </summary>